-Summary of Planning Goals & Action Plans 7.
+Summary of Planning Goals &amp; Action Plans 7.
 Identify 1-3 goals for the next 3 years related to service evaluation and provide action plans for accomplishing your goals.
 Dept/Program Operational Goals Activities Measures Timeframe Provide adequate computing resources and increased electrical outlets for laptops.
 Increase the number of public access computers to meet the increased student demand for going online in the library for a variety of purposes.
 Identify, evaluate, and implement strategies to ensure computers are used for academic purposes.
 Set up a few workstations that are dedicated for printing and library catalog lookups.
 Work with Measure C project planners to increase distribution of electrical outlets throughout the library.
 Data from library survey regarding student satisfaction with availability of computers and electrical outlets for laptops.
 Document incidence of queuing for computers during peak times.
-One year?
-Increase campus awareness (students, faculty, and staff) of library's resources and services, especially those available online.
+One year Increase campus awareness (students, faculty, and staff) of library's resources and services, especially those available online.
 Develop marketing plan.
 Investigate ways to promote use of online resources in connection with online or hybrid classes.
 Offer library research strategy sessions to classes across disciplines, and TBA hours (in which a librarian teaches and assesses information competency) to courses that require research.
 Data from student services survey and library survey showing percentage of students who have heard of the library and have used its services and found it helpful.
 Data from library survey on faculty and staff awareness and satisfaction with the library's resources and services.
 Two years Extend library service hours to better meet student need.
 The action plan for this goal relies on increased staffing at the circulation/reserve and reference desks.
 Data from library survey regarding student and faculty/staff satisfaction with library service hours.
 Ongoing

 8. Are additional resources needed to accomplish your department service evaluation goals?
 If yes, identify the resource, as well as the purpose and rationale for each resource.
-Identified Resource Purpose If requesting funding, provide a rationale of how each request supports one or more college strategic initiative and/or supports student learning & success.
+Identified Resource Purpose If requesting funding, provide a rationale of how each request supports one or more college strategic initiative and/or supports student learning &amp; success.
 Public access computers More public access computers are needed to provide students with access to the library's online research resources.
 Since the library catalog is on the web, access to a computer is essential to identifying relevant materials in the library's print collection as well.
-Supports all three core missions (transfer, basic skills, and workforce) as well as overall student learning and success.
+Supports "Building a Community of Scholars" and student learning & success.
 Electrical outlets Students who bring in their own laptops need electrical power; library currently has very few outlets available.
-Staffing - 2-3 faculty librarians to backfill for retirements - Part-time librarians to cover evening hours - Classified staff: Restore fourth library technician position to circulation/reserves Needed to provide adequate staffing to meet student and instructor demand for library services and extended library hours.
+Staffing - Part-time librarians to cover evening hours - Classified staff: Restore fourth library technician position to circulation/reserves Needed to provide adequate staffing to meet strong student demand for extended library hours.